bsolomon1124/misc/mdtest.md

 1. Numbered lists are easy
 2. Markdown keeps track of the numbers for you
 7. So this will be item 3.

+# Nested lists
+To put other Markdown blocks in a list; just indent four spaces for each nesting level:

+1. Lists in a list item:
+    - Indented four spaces.
+        * indented eight spaces.
+    - Four spaces again.
+2. Multiple paragraphs in a list items:
+    It's best to indent the paragraphs four spaces
+    You can get away with three, but it can get confusing when you nest other things.
+    Stick to four.

+    We indented the first line an extra space to align it with these paragraphs.
+In real use, we might do that to the entire list so that all items line up.

+    This paragraph is still part of the list item, but it looks messy to humans.
+So it's a good idea to wrap your nested paragraphs manually, as we did with the first two.

+3. Blockquotes in a list item:

+    > Skip a line and
+    > indent the >'s four spaces.

+4. Preformatted text in a list item:

+        Skip a line and indent eight spaces.
+        That's four spaces for the list
+        and four to trigger the code block.

 # Blockquotes
 > The syntax is based on the way email programs